You are here

 - What is Senate Bill 10-191?
 (PDF)

 This fact sheet provides a high level overview of the bill that was passed in 2010 with the idea that every child in every community deserves excellent classroom teachers and building leaders who are supported in their professional growth.
-This provides great foundational information on educator effectiveness and Senate Bill 10-191.

 - What is the Colorado State Model Evaluation System?
 (PDF)